zepinglee/citeproc-js/rpc-stuff/README.txt

 Here is a short description of the sample transactions:

-  set_style.json
+  style.json
     Prepares a processor loaded with a simple CSL style.

   insert_items.json
     Inserts a couple of items into the processor registry.
-    These will appear in the bibliography when it is rendered.

-  make_bibliography.json (first invocation)
+  bibliography.json (first invocation)
-    Delivers a rendered bibliography containing the first two entries loaded, sorted by author name and year.
+    Returns a rendered bibliography containing the first two entries loaded, sorted by author name and year.

-  make_citation_cluster.json
+    The returned citations contain some literal (unprocessed) inline markup.

+  citation.json
-    Delivers a rendered citation cluster for two additional entries.
+    Returns a rendered citation cluster for two additional entries.
 These items are automatically inserted into the processor registry, and will appear in the bibliography.
     Note that, as declared in the sample CSL style, the cites within the citation are sorted by year.
+The citation contains some literal (unprocessed) inline markup.

-  make_bibliography.json (second invocation)
+  bibliography.json (second invocation)
-    The second invocation of this command delivers a bibliography of four items, correctly sorted.
+    The second invocation of this command returns a bibliography of four items, correctly sorted.
+This second rendering of the bibliography still contains unprocessed inline markup.

+  inline.json
+    This loads a configuration for inline markup tags.

+  bibliography.json (third invocation)
+    Returns a bibliography of the same four items as the second invocation, but with processed inline markup.

 If you have questions concerning the remainder of the API (the names API is currently specific to citeproc-js, as it has not yet been